AlkalineGarrett/aiddgen/KNOWLEDGE_PROGRESS_SCHEMA.md

 - **Context-Free Knowledge Bits**: Each knowledge bit must be context-free and self-contained.
 Knowledge bits cannot refer to other knowledge bits that occur before them.
 Avoid using pronouns (e.g., "this", "that", "it", "they") or connecting words (e.g., "also", "additionally", "furthermore") at the beginning of a knowledge bit when the referent is in a previous knowledge bit.
 If a knowledge bit references a concept from another knowledge bit, they should be combined into a single knowledge bit.
 Examples: "This is very important..." should be combined with the previous bit it references; "Also a top tier motion designer..." should be rewritten as "Act as a top tier motion designer..." to be self-contained.
 - **Hierarchy Principle**: If knowledge bits describe individual instances or specific items (e.g., individual commands, individual rules), those should be child nodes instead.
 Knowledge bits should capture general principles, concepts, or patterns that apply to the category as a whole, not enumerate specific items within that category.
 - **Context-Independent Naming**: All node names must be context-independent and fully qualified.
 Names should be unambiguous even when viewed outside the tree structure.
 Examples: "AIDD commands" (not "commands"), "AIDD commit command" (not "commit"), "AIDD commit command: purpose" (not "purpose"), "AIDD autodux rule" (not "autodux").
+- **Derived Knowledge Bits**: When analyzing leaf nodes (nodes with no children), general ideas, repeated concepts, or cross-cutting principles that appear across multiple knowledge bits should be extracted and added as new knowledge bits.
+These derived knowledge bits must be useful and contain concrete details specific to the node, while being more general than the individual knowledge bits they're derived from.
+They should include a `derivedFrom` field containing an array of the knowledge bit IDs that contributed to the generalization.
+See [Derived Knowledge Bits Examples](./DERIVED_KNOWLEDGE_EXAMPLES.md) for requirements, comprehensive examples, and detailed explanations.

 ## ID Assignment Rules